Skip to content

 Margin requirements across instruments

-Margin scales with both position size and the leverage available for that instrument.
-On a USD account at the relevant ESMA caps:
+Margin scales with both position size and the leverage applied to the position.
+On a USD account at 1:100 across each instrument:

 Free margin and what it absorbs